Perfect Boondocking Spot in the Grand Canyon

 Prescott is definitely a city to put on your itinerary.
 Don’t miss Watson Lake, an important nesting site for several species of birds!
 Go there at the end of the day, the light of the setting sun is so beautiful on the rocks!

-We liked the place so much that we went back the next morning for lunch before hitting the road again.
+We liked the location so much that we went back the next morning for lunch before hitting the road again.

 On the way, we made a stop in Jerome, the ghost town.
 A former mining town, Jerome was once the second most populated city in Arizona before it was almost completely abandoned when the mine closed.
-Now the artists have settled there and it is a small tourist town.
+Now artists have settled there and it is a small tourist town.
 Restaurants, pop-up shops and art galleries make up the city.
-We especially liked the kaleidoscope store where you could find one over than $ 20,000.
+We especially liked the kaleidoscope store where you could find one retailing for over $20,000.
 Imagine the visual!
-We also discovered the workshop of a glassblower who demonstrated to us how to make a piece of blown glass.
-It was great to discover his magical world!
+We also discovered the workshop of a glassblower who demonstrated for us how to make a piece of blown glass.
+We loved the glimpse into his magical world!

-Perched in the mountains, the city has western flair that is definitely worth a stop for a day!
-Walking through the streets, one can discover the remains of the city as well as its famous “sliding jail”, a still intact prison having suffered a 500-foot landslide!
+Perched in the mountains, the city has a western flair that is definitely worth a stop for the day!
+Walking through the streets, one can discover the remains of the city as well as its famous “sliding jail”, a still-intact prison having suffered a 500-foot landslide!

 Located between Jerome and Sedona, we stopped at Cottonwood to explore its ruins.
-We also took the opportunity to shower at the city’s Recreation Center before heading to the BLM near Sedona for the night (read our blog post for places to shower on the road).
+We also took the opportunity to shower at the city’s Recreation Center before heading to the BLM (Bureau of Land Management) near Sedona for the night (read our blog post for places to shower on the road).